 Meet Naziha.

-Naziha began working in media translation in 2008 and has since built a distinguished portfolio of collaborations with leading international news organisations.
-Her work spans translation, editorial support and communications collaboration, and her clients include The New York Times, The Wall Street Journal, Channel 4 News, NPR and Al Jazeera, among others.
+Naziha began working in media in 2008 and has since built an extensive portfolio of collaborations with leading international news organizations.
+Her work spans research, translation, interpretation, and localization, as well as communications support and media relations.
+She has worked with outlets including The New York Times, The Wall Street Journal, Channel 4 News, NPR, Al Jazeera, and Showtime, among others.

-In 2021, she was part of the primary New York Times team that received an Emmy nomination and was awarded the Peabody Award for the short documentary “So They Know We Existed,” which documented the 11-day war in Gaza.
+In 2021, she was part of the primary production team at The New York Times that received a Peabody Award and an Emmy nomination for the short documentary, “So They Know We Existed: Palestinians Film War in Gaza, which documented the 11-day war in Gaza.

-Over the past sixteen years, Naziha has contributed to coverage of major developments across the SWANA region, supporting reporting on the 2011 Syrian refugee crisis in Lebanon, the 2014 fall of Mosul in Iraq, the slave markets in Libya, the 2018 Great March of Return in Gaza, Lebanon’s 2019 economic collapse, the 2021 Israeli assault on Gaza, the 2024 fall of the Assad regime in Syria, and the ongoing civil war in Sudan as well as the genocide in Gaza.
+Over the course of her career, Naziha has supported coverage of major developments across the SWANA region, including the Syrian refugee crisis in Lebanon (2011), the fall of Mosul in Iraq (2014), the exposure of slave markets in Libya, the Great March of Return in Gaza (2018), Lebanon’s economic collapse (2019), the 2021 war in Gaza, the fall of the Assad regime in Syria and its aftermath, the ongoing civil war in Sudan, and Gaza following October 7.